 When the term “wine country” comes to mind, most people picture the sprawling vineyards on the west coast.
 But what more and more people across the country are discovering is that South Dakota has a burgeoning wine country of its own.

 Perched in the northeastern corner of the state, you’ll find a flourishing young vineyard with an unlikely history.
 In 2012, Jeremiah and Lisa Klein were searching for a modest place to raise their children when they happened upon a foreclosed farm in Rosholt.
-The couple considered wine making as a hobby only after discovering that the property’s soil was perfect for growing grapes.
-Three years later, the family’s quaint home and property have transformed into a full-fledged vineyard whose wines are sold across the state.
-You can visit the Klein’s tasting room Wednesday through Sunday each week to imbibe and enjoy the view from their 784-square-foot wrap-around porch.
+The couple considered wine-making as a hobby only after discovering that the property’s soil was perfect for growing grapes.
+Since 2012, the family’s quaint home and property had transformed into a full-fledged vineyard whose wines are sold across the state.
+You can visit the Klein’s tasting room to imbibe and enjoy the view from their 784-square-foot wrap-around porch.

-Just outside of Brookings, Schadé Vineyard and Winery is known for creating “extraordinary tastes from an unexpected place.”
+Just outside of Brookings near Volga, Schadé Vineyard and Winery is known for creating “extraordinary tastes from an unexpected place.”
 The winery is owned and operated by Jim and Nancy Schade.
-Together, the Schades and their family grow about ten percent of the grapes that go into their wines on site.
+Together, the Schades and their family grow about 10 percent of the grapes that go into their wines on site.
 The rest are locally sourced from farms in the area.
-If you can’t make it to the original vineyard, fear not.
-Schadé Winery is in the process of bringing their homegrown happiness across the state to a new tasting room in Hill City, expected to open in the spring of 2016.

-South Dakota’s oldest winery, Valiant Vineyards, rests in the south-easternmost corner of the state just off Highway 50 and a stone’s throw from the Missouri River.
-During summer months, visitors are welcome to stroll throughout the grounds after enjoying daily wine tastings and vineyard tours.
-In winter, Valiant hosts tastings and other special events Friday through Monday each week.
+South Dakota’s oldest winery, Valiant Vineyards in Vermillion, rests in the south-easternmost corner of the state just off Highway 50 and a stone’s throw from the Missouri River.
+Valiant hosts tastings and other special events throughout the year.
 Plus, if you’re looking to indulge a little longer, this winery has a bed and breakfast on site where guests can spend the night on the vineyard for a tranquil and delicious South Dakota getaway.
-Or, visit Stone Faces Winery in Hill City where you’ll find all of Valiant’s fine wines in the heart of the Black Hills.

 Other notable stops nearby: